NWSpitfire/AP121-OpenWRT-Install/README.md

                             0x7400000 is the filesize.
                                 NOTE: Some guides list the filesize as 0x800000 as well as the address, this is wrong and will result in a semi-corrupted OpenWRT install (will show a kernel panic during boot) as only the first 0x800000 was written too.
 If you have done this, rerun the erase/write command with 0x7400000.
     7: If you have done 5: and 6: correctly and recieved "OK" after each, run the command "reset".
+        - NOTE: During first reboot, if the AP was booting via its secondary backup flash chip located at 0xd00000 then the boot may fail with a Bad Magic number error.
+Do not panic, allow the boot process to fail 3 times, after which the AP will then default to booting from 0x800000 and should boot OpenWRT Normally.
+    8: During Boot watch for the orange light to turn Flashing white.
+This means the boot process is occuring, monitor the console for errors.
+If the LED turns solid white then the AP has successfully booted.
+    9: You can now navigate to 192.168.1.1 in the browser and view the LUCi interface to configure the AP.

+OpenWRT (LUCi) Configuration:

+    1: